sw00/sett.sh/content/posts/2018/08/the-sublime-tool.md

 # Cool story, bro?

 "Great, but how is this useful?", you ask.
 What does it have to do with software development?
-Well, let's break it down into simple propositions about how software is built:
+Well, let's break it down into some simple propositions about the nature of software development as a broad activity:

-1. The activity of developing software is extremely context-sensitive[^context].
+1. The details of developing software are extremely context-sensitive[^context].
 2. The inputs to sofware development are numerous and ambiguous[^ambiguous].

 Seeing the connection yet?
 These insights should should raise a rather